-These screen grabs distill the marketing microsite for the new product the Laurel Hill brand was showcasing and releasing to select brick and mortar groceries throughout the US.
+These stills showcase the marketing microsite for the new product the Laurel Hill brand was showcasing and releasing to select brick and mortar groceries throughout the US.
 The proto-type look and feel was assembled with flat graphic file layouts from a graphic design firm.
 My work went into advising on the interaction of the menus and the landing page items which would shift slightly to show a user had chosen whichever item in the front page layout.
 The website proto-type was built in HTML/CSS and JQuery along with a PHP/MySQL backend.

 The stills above were for the New York Digital Salon 11th Annual Event.
 An exhibition project of the School of Visual Arts Computer Art Department.
 It was for a series exhibition titled Abstract Visual Music.
 I designed the look and feel in addition to the navigation, interaction and media content.
 I was also the technical producer of the site.
 It remains a sample of good design for a small scale, fine arts in electronic media context.
 The website was authored in HTML/CSS.